Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sarina has ten active public transport stops, all of which are bus stops.
-These stops are served by a single route in total, offering 50 weekly passenger trips combined.
-The accessibility of these services is rated as moderate, with residents generally located 504 meters away from the nearest stop.
+Sarina has ten active public transport stops in operation, all of which are bus stops.
+These stops are served by a single route collectively providing fifty weekly passenger trips.
+Transport accessibility is rated as moderate, with residents typically located 504 meters from the nearest stop.

-On average, there are seven trips per day across all routes, which translates to about five weekly trips per individual stop.
+Service frequency averages seven trips per day across all routes, equating to approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport